 I attended Catholic school through the fourth grade, then, because of our move to Jackson Heights, I went to public schools thereafter.
 In New York at that time, secondary school was divided into Junior High School (grades 7, 8, 9) and High School (grades 10, 11, 12).
 Since I was performing significantly above average, I was eligible to take advantage of a Special Program, which allowed me to skip 8th grade.
 The idea was to put students on a 'fast track' which would concentrate a three years of curriculum into only two years.
 Needless to say, I eagerly accepted this opportunity to finish secondary school one year early.

+Throughout my school experience, on the whole I did quite well academically, consistently getting class grades and standardised test results in the very good to excellent range.
 My favourite areas of study were always history, current events, mathematics, and science (especially physics and chemistry).
-Although I had a great interest in music and art, unfortunately, I had very limited opportunity to seriously study these subjects in the schools I attended.
+Although I had a great interest in music and art, I had very limited opportunity to seriously study these subjects in the schools I attended.
 I had private instruction in piano and guitar, but much of my musical talent I developed on my own.
-I did not attain a serious love of literature until later, but this I ascribe to my parents not being native English speakers, and on the poor instruction in English I received in school.
-I have come to the conclusion that language instruction (English or foreign) is among the worst-taught subjects in America.
+I did not attain a serious love of literature until later, but this I ascribe to my parents not being native English speakers, and on the mediocre instruction in literature I received in school.
+I have come to the conclusion that communication (speaking, writing and text evaluation) is among the worst-taught subjects in America.

+My main focus in early adulthood was education, for that was seen as the gateway to success in life.
 In college and graduate school, I was essentially trained as a financial analyst, and I worked in this occupation for a number of years at a major university in Manhattan.
 It was during this time, that through family members, I met a young girl called Cassandra Foxton who had come to New York from Europe to study Fashion Design at the Fashion Institute of Technology (FIT).
 I was highly impressed with her beauty, charm, intelligence and courage.
 In several years, we married, and I can say in all honesty, it has been as near to a perfect relationship ever since.

 Paul Dennis Sporer

-All Material Copyright © 2008 by Paul Dennis Sporer
+All Material Copyright © by Paul Dennis Sporer

-Unauthorised use is strictly prohibited.
+Unauthorised use is prohibited.
 Website Design by Anza Studio.